oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 #### Threat: Manipulation of Scripts

-An attacker could modify the page or inject scripts into the browser through various means, including when the browser's HTTPS connection is being man-in-the-middled by, for example, a corporate network.
-While this type of attack is typically out of scope of basic security recommendations to prevent, in the case of browser-based apps it is much easier to perform this kind of attack, where an injected script can suddenly have access to everything on the page.
+An attacker could modify the page or inject scripts into the browser through various means, including when the browser's HTTPS connection is being intercepted by, for example, a corporate network.
+While man-in-the-middle attacks are typically out of scope of basic security recommendations to prevent, in the case of browser-based apps they are much easier to perform.
+An injected script can enable an attacker to have access to everything on the page.

 The risk of a malicious script running on the page may be amplified when the application uses a known standard way of obtaining access tokens, namely that the attacker can